famas-cobe8/barbadosTCM/Order Placement Testing/ORD-002_order_test_delivery_method.md

-# ORD-002: Order Test - Choose method of order (Pickup or Delivery)
+# ORD-002: Order Test - Choose method of order (Delivery)

 > **Summary:** Verify that the user can select a preferred method of order before payment.